ESPHome Bluetooth Proxy

 When to pick this vs the ESP32 MQTT proxy

+Both transports support broadcast and GATT scales.
 If you already have ESPHome proxies in your home, start here: zero new hardware.
-If you don't, the ESP32 MQTT proxy supports both broadcast and GATT scales today and has full display/beep feedback UI.
+The ESP32 MQTT proxy additionally offers a display/beep feedback UI.

 Configuring BLE Scale Sync